kenjibailly/paimon_discord_bot/Readme.md

 Edit `docker-compose.yml`:

-> Network `swag` is the network you put your swag / nginx-proxy-manager / nginx container in, change to your own existing network.
+> Network `docker_swag` is the network you put your swag / nginx-proxy-manager / nginx container in, change to your own existing network.

 ```bash
 docker-compose up -d